How many calories should you eat?

-- Age: Calorie needs peak around age 25, and then decline by about 2 percent every 10 years or so.
+- Age: Calorie needs peak around age 25, and then decline by about two percent every 10 years or so.
 An aging body replaces muscle with fat, which burns fewer calories than muscle.

-- Gender: Generally, a man’s calorie level is 5-10% percent higher than a woman’s (except during pregnancy and breastfeeding) because they have less body fat and a higher percentage of muscle mass.
+- Gender: Generally, a man’s calorie level is five to 10 percent higher than a woman’s (except during pregnancy and breastfeeding) because they have less body fat and a higher percentage of muscle mass.

 - Metabolism: Everyone has a minimum number of calories needed to maintain vital functions.
 This is your basal metabolic rate (BMR).
 Certain medical conditions, medications, and your gender can affect your BMR.

 - Genetic blueprint: If you have a metabolic disease (e.g., hypothyroidism), factor it in.

 - Body shape and shape you’re in: These affect a number of calories you need.
 Do a body analysis to determine your body fat percentage.

 - Activity level: The type, length, and intensity of exercise all affect how many calories you’ll burn.